Chagai-II: Selection and planning

 After PAEC officials clearing with Prime minister Zulfikar Ali Bhutto, the preparations and logistics matters were given to the Pakistan Armed Forces.
 A secretly coded telegram was sent from the Prime Minister's Secretariat to V Corps Brigadier Muhammad Sarfraz.
 A helicopter, was arranged for the civilian scientists by Sarfraz.
 In 1977, Sarfraz was dispatched to the Military Engineering Service to commission engineering formations of the Pakistan military by General Zia-ul-Haq, the Chief of Army Staff.
 The PAEC officials readily agreed that the secondary tests would be scientific in nature with the armed forces playing the engineering roles.

 The Special Development Works (SDW), assisted by the Corps of Engineers, Pakistan Army Corps of Electrical and Mechanical Engineering (PEME), and Frontier Works Organisation (FWO), spearheaded the engineering of the potential sites.
 The military engineers were well aware of satellite detection, therefore the site at Kharan was constructed with extra cautions.
-The SDW built around 24 cold test sites, 46 short tunnels, and 35 underground accommodations for troops and command, control and monitoring facilities.
 The test site was 300 by 200 ft and was L-shaped horizontal shafts.
 Extensive installations of diagnostic cables, motion sensors, and monitoring stations were established inside the test site.
-It took nearly 2–3 years for the SDW to prepare and preparations were completed in 1980, before Pakistan acquired the capability to physically develop an atomic bomb.
+It took nearly 2–3 years for the SDW to prepare and preparations were completed in 1980.

 After posting at the General Headquarters, Sarfraz transferred the work to Lieutenant-General Zahid Ali Akbar, the Engineer-in-Chief of the Pakistan Army Corps of Engineers.
 The modernisation of the tests labs were undertaken by the FWO; the FWO uncredited work in the construction of the weapon-testings labs in Kharan Desert, and had supervised the entire construction on the sites along with the SDW.